aogriffiths/play2.0-ajax-examples/README.md

 * sayHelloToJson()
 * sayHelloWithJson(String name)

-Which are made avilable to be be called from client side javascript by the last method
+Which are made available to be be called from client side javascript by the last method

 * javascriptRoutes()